meditationstuff/protocol_1/index.md

 * Johnstone, Keith.
 Impro: Improvisation and the theatre.
 Routledge, 2012.
 * Wile, Daniel B. After the fight: Using your disagreements to build a stronger relationship.
 Guilford Press, 1995.
 * Wile, Daniel B. "After the honeymoon: How conflict can improve your relationship."
 (1988).
+* Fruzzetti, Alan.
+The high-conflict couple: A dialectical behavior therapy guide to finding peace, intimacy, and validation.
+New Harbinger Publications, 2006.

 [<a href="#121eh">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]